Chart Color Schemes

 Employment conditions in Gingin - Dandaragan demonstrate exceptional strength compared to most Australian markets

-This rate has remained relatively stable over the past year.
-There are 5,269 residents employed in the area, with an unemployment rate that is 2.0% lower than the Rest of WA's rate of 3.2%.
-The workforce participation rate is somewhat below standard at 55.0%, compared to Rest of WA's 59.4%.
-The key industries for employment among residents are agriculture, forestry & fishing, mining, and construction.
+This rate is 2.0% lower than the Rest of WA's rate of 3.2%.
+Employment stability in the area has been relative over the past year.
+There were 5,269 residents employed in June 2025, with a workforce participation rate of 55.0%, compared to the Rest of WA's rate of 59.4%.
+Key industries for employment among residents include agriculture, forestry & fishing, mining, and construction.

-There is particularly strong specialization in agriculture, forestry & fishing, with an employment share that is 2.9 times the regional level.
-However, health care & social assistance is under-represented, with only 5.7% of Gingin - Dandaragan's workforce compared to 11.9% in Rest of WA.
-Many residents appear to commute elsewhere for work, based on a comparison of the Census working population and local population counts.
-Over the period from May 2024 to April 2025, there was a decrease of 1.6% in labour force and a decrease of 0.4% in employment within Gingin - Dandaragan.
-This resulted in a fall of 1.2 percentage points in the unemployment rate.
-In contrast, Rest of WA experienced employment growth of 1.1% and labour force growth of 0.5%, with a drop of 0.6 percentage points in the unemployment rate during this period.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest that national employment is expected to expand by 6.6% over five years and 13.7% over ten years.
-However, growth rates differ significantly between industry sectors.
-Applying these projections to Gingin - Dandaragan's employment mix suggests local growth of approximately 4.6% over five years and 10.5% over ten years.
+The area has a particularly strong specialization in agriculture, forestry & fishing, with an employment share 2.9 times the regional level.
+However, health care & social assistance is under-represented, with only 5.7% of Gingin-Dandaragan's workforce compared to 11.9% in Rest of WA.
+Local employment opportunities exist but many residents commute elsewhere for work based on Census data.
+In the 12-month period ending June 2025, the labour force decreased by 1.6% and employment decreased by 0.4%, resulting in a 1.2 percentage point drop in unemployment rate.
+In contrast, Rest of WA experienced employment growth of 1.1% and labour force growth of 0.5%, with a 0.6 percentage point drop in unemployment rate.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Gingin-Dandaragan's employment mix suggests local growth of approximately 4.6% over five years and 10.5% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment